StevenClontz/escape-pod-puzzlehunt-2016/index.md

 spies** as they attempt their escape, by following the clues our operatives have uncovered around the City of Huntsville.
 You are our last line of defense in this crucial national security mission, and our fate lies in your hands!

-Good luck, and I'll be contacting you on **Saturday, November 12** at **10am**.
+Good luck, and I'll be contacting you on
+**Saturday, November 12** at **10am**.
 Watch for directions on either the [Twttr](http://twitter.com/EscapePodGame) or [FB](http://fb.com/EscapePodGame) protocols at that time for instructions!
+Don't forget to bring along a
+**handheld computer** with a **QR Code reader**!

 \- JEH